-- (a) If the waiting list has been closed, it cannot be reopened until SAHA publishes a notice in local newspapers of general circulation, minority media, and other suitable media outlets. - (b) The notice must comply with HUD fair housing requirements and must specify who may apply, and where and when applications will be received. - (3) Any temporary closing and reopening of any waiting list for programs in the Assisted Housing Programs will be done via the online application.
+- (a) If the waiting list has been closed, it cannot be reopened until SAHA publishes a notice in local newspapers of general circulation, minority media, and other suitable media outlets. - (b) The notice must comply with HUD fair housing requirements and must specify who may apply, and where and when applications will be received. - (3) Any temporary closing and reopening of any waiting list for programs in the Assisted Housing Programs will be done via the online application. - (4) SAHA will announce the reopening of the waiting list at least ten (10) business days prior to the date applications will first be accepted.

-- (4) SAHA will announce the reopening of the waiting list at least ten (10) business days prior to the date applications will first be accepted. - (5) SAHA will give public notice by publishing the relevant information in suitable media outlets. - (6) The waiting list may be reopened for a period of 15 calendar days, during which time all applications will be received through the online application.
-All applications submitted are assigned a random number and those numbered 1 15,000 are selected for placement on the waiting list. - (a) SAHA will notify applicants by either mail or email of their application being selected or not selected for the waiting list. - (7) Applications selected for the waiting list through the lottery drawing will be placed on the waiting list in the following order: - (a) Highest combined preference points for preferences claimed. - (b) Lowest randomly assigned lottery number.
+- (5) SAHA will give public notice by publishing the relevant information in suitable media outlets. - (6) The waiting list may be reopened for a designated period of time as specified in the public notice, during which time all applications will be received through the online application.
+All applications submitted are assigned a random number up to 15,000 and are then selected for placement on the waiting list. - (a) SAHA will notify applicants by either mail or email of their application being selected or not selected for the waiting list. - (7) Applications selected for the waiting list through the lottery drawing will be placed on the waiting list in the following order: - (a) Highest combined preference points for preferences claimed. - (b) Lowest randomly assigned lottery number.